Nanny Tax Forms and Procedures: What Are They All About?

 There are few conversation topics that make parents more squeamish than nanny taxes.
 Case in point: We couldn't find any moms willing to go on the record about how they handle their nannies' income.
 The truth is, whether it's because taxes seem too confusing or expensive, there are a lot of families paying nannies "under the table," which is illegal.

 Your nanny is probably the only person who spends more time with your child than you do -- are you comfortable knowing that you're both skirting the law?
-"One client said, 'if I know my nanny is lying to the government, what will she lie to me about?'" says King.
+"I've had clients tell me they pay taxes simply because in their profession, customers expect them to do things the right way.
+They're not considered trustworthy if they do the opposite in their personal lives" says Breedlove.

 Here's what you need to know about paying taxes for your nanny: